 The last word

 By removing all scripts related to build to an external repository, and keeping a single generic script with the project, you have a single point to manage the build for all the services.
-You can guarantee no changes to the original repository because all changes are done elsewhere.
+You can guarantee no changes to the original project repository because all build changes are done elsewhere.
 A single update also updates all your services down the line.
 Time to brew that coffee and sit back.